DIAN Observational Study

 Principal investigator of this international study is Randall Bateman, MD, Charles F. and Joanne Knight Distinguished Professor of Neurology at Washington University School of Medicine in St. Louis.

 DIAN was established in 2008 with the grant U19 AG032438 to Washington University (JC Morris, PI) from the National Institute on Aging (see full grant details here).
 Generous support also was provided by grants from an anonymous foundation and from the philanthropy of F Simmons and O Mohan.
-To date, this project continues to be supported by the National Institute on Aging (DIAN, U19AG032438), the German Center for Neurodegenerative Diseases (DZNE), Raul Carrea Institute for Neurological Research (FLENI), the Research and Development Grants for Dementia from Japan Agency for Medical Research and Development, AMED, and the Korea Health Technology R&D Project through the Korea Health Industry Development Institute (KHIDI).
+To date, this project continues to be supported by the National Institute on Aging (DIAN, U19AG032438), the German Center for Neurodegenerative Diseases (DZNE), Raul Carrea Institute for Neurological Research (FLENI), the Research and Development Grants for Dementia from Japan Agency for Medical Research and Development, AMED, and the Korea Health Technology R&D Project through the Korea Health Industry Development Institute (KHIDI), and the Korea Dementia Research Center (KDRC), funded by the Korean Ministry of Health & Welfare and Ministry of Science & ICT.

 Interested in joining the DIAN Observational study?
 DIAN is actively enrolling biological adult children of a parent with a mutated gene known to cause dominantly inherited Alzheimer’s disease.